shengwubin/celery_task_serving_demo/readme.md

 4. Dockerfile and docker-compose.yml
 5. Redis for broker and PostgreSQL for result backend

+If you are using docker-compose, please set your own ports in `docker-compose.yml`.

 ## Run without docker

 ### Install broker dependencies